softwaremill/odelay/README.md

 Like [Futures][fut], which provide a interface for _reacting_ to change, odelay delays return an `odelay.Delay` value which can be used to _react_ to delays.

-Since delays are essentially deferred operations, `odelay.Delays` expose a `future` method which returns a `Future` that will be satisfied as a success with the return type of block supplied to `odelay.Delay` when the future is scheduled.
+Since Delays represent deferred operations, `odelay.Delays` expose a `future` method which returns a `Future` that will be satisfied as a success with the return type of block supplied to `odelay.Delay` when the future is scheduled.

 `odelay.Delays` may be also be canceled.
 This cancellation will satisfy the future in a failure state.
 Armed with this knowledge, you can chain dependent actions in a "data flow" fashion.
 Note, the return type of a Delay's Future is determined by the block of code supplied.
 If your block returns a Future itself, the Delay's future being satisfied doesn't imply the blocks future will also be satisfied as well.
 If you wish to chain these together, simply `flatMap` the results, `delay.future.flatMap(identity)`.